learn-co-students/building-a-strong-job-search-foundation-online-web-ft-092418/README.md

 # Building a Strong Job Search Foundation

-Finding a new career in programming is not a straight line.
+Finding a new career is not a straight line.
 It takes time and effort.
 It involves research, active outreach, tracking progress, building a personal brand, and more.
 It also requires:

   - Commitment
   - Flexibility